-The lab theme is to determine how tyrosine kinases, phosphatases and nuclear receptors regulates epigenetic processes that affect cellular homeostasis, immune impairment and cancer cell survival.
+The lab theme is to determine how tyrosine kinases, phosphatases, demethylases and nuclear receptors regulates epigenetic processes that affect cellular homeostasis, immune impairment and cancer cell survival.
 We employ:

 Major findings of our lab include: